This post may contain affiliate links.

 I was trying to find a free or very cheap spelling curriculum, but in the mean time we were wasting time and growing frustrated.
 My kids were not improving in their spelling.
 Despite what I had read repeatedly on homeschool forums, my children did not pick up spelling naturally just by reading a ton of books.
-They need explicit spelling instruction.
+They need direct spelling instruction.

 The Best Homeschool Spelling Curriculum

 What is All About Spelling?

 There are seven levels to the All About Spelling curriculum.
 The levels do not coordinate with grade level and it is recommended to start with level one.
 The purpose of the program is to teach why we spell words certain ways by learning the rules.
 If you skip the beginning levels your student might miss out on learning some of the rules.

 Every lesson includes a review of past material, new teaching, word cards, reinforcement, and extension words.
 The Teacher’s Manual contains everything you need to know to work through the program.
 One of the things I love about All About Spelling is that it requires very little prep work from me.
 I just open the Teacher’s Manual, grab the box of cards, and start teaching.